Applepancakes/PS-Showcase/README.md

 Second, a System information collection script for management of hardware resources (needing to upgrade RAM or SSD for example) and for documentation purposes.

+Third, is a neat bulk printer mapping script I use when onboarding users to ensure speedy and convenient service

 Both very helpful in the Provisioning process for an IT specialist